kvertacnik/Practical_Bioinformatics_Workshop/3_software.md

 1. Asterisk `*`: This is the most widely used wildcard.
 It represents any number of characters (including zero characters) in a filename or extension.
 For example:
 * `ls *.txt` lists all files in the current directory that have a .txt extension.
 * `cp *.jpg /pictures` copies all JPEG files from the current directory to the /pictures directory.
-* `rm *` would delete every file in the current directory (use this with extreme caution).
+* `rm *` deletes every file in the current directory (use with extreme caution).

 2. Question Mark `?`: This wildcard stands in for exactly one character.
-It's useful when you know the general pattern of the file names but want to match only those that have a specific character in a specific position.
-For example:
-* `ls file?.txt` would list files like file1.txt, fileA.txt, but not file10.txt or file.txt.
+It's useful when you know the general pattern of the file names but want to match only those at a specific position.
+For example: `ls file?.txt` would list files like file1.txt, fileA.txt, but not file10.txt or file.txt.

-### Other things to know: Symlinks
+## Symlinks
-Symbolic links (symlinks) are a type of file that point to another file or directory, similar to shortcuts in Windows or aliases in macOS.
+Symbolic links (symlinks) are a type of file that points to another file or directory, similar to shortcuts in Windows or aliases in macOS.
 When you access a symlink, the operating system redirects you to the file or directory it points to.

 To create a symlink, run:
 ```
-ln -s /path/to/original /path/to/symlink
+ln -s /path/to/original/file name_of_symlink
 ```
-This creates a symlink at /path/to/symlink that points to /path/to/original.
+This creates a symlink in the current working directory that points to /path/to/original.

-To remove a symlink use `rm /path/to/symlink`.
+To remove a symlink use `rm symlink`.
 This only removes the symlink and doesn't affect the target file.

-### Other things to know: Permissions (Linux)
+## Permissions (Linux)
 Permissions are rules that determine who can access or modify files and directories.

 Types of permissions: